rcc-uchicago/SpatialStatistics_R/Presentation.md

 - A point pattern is a statistical map where the location of the event is the outcome of a process
 - A point pattern is given by a set of events of interest that are observed in a region $R$
 - A region has an infinite number of points (coordinates) on the plane
-- Point patterns must be a complete _enumeration_ meaning every event that happened has been recorded

 Processes and Point Patterns
 ========================================================